|Department||Experimental Veterinary Medicine Division

 |Phone||+39 049 8084287|

 Franco Mutinelli graduated in veterinary medicine at the University of Bologna and obtained the Diploma of the European College of Veterinary Pathologists (ECVP).
-He is the director of the Experimental veterinary sciences division and of the Diagnostic service histopathology and parasitology department.
-The department is composed by three Laboratories: Histopathology, Parasitology and the National reference laboratory for beekeeping, and three Units, namely Molecular biology and TSEs, Clinical pathology and haematology, and laboratory animal facilities.
+He is the director of the Experimental Veterinary Medicine Division and of the SCS3 – Diagnostic Services, Histopathology, Parasitology Department.
+The department is composed by three Laboratories: Histopathology, Parasitology and the National Reference Centre for Beekeeping, and three Units, namely Molecular biology and TSEs, Clinical pathology and haematology, and laboratory animal facilities.
 The activities in the field of beekeeping depends on the role of IZSVe as National reference laboratory, as a consequence it covers all the Italian territory and imply collaborations with DG-SANCO and the EU reference laboratory for honey bee health.

 His main fields of activity concerns histopathological diagnostics in domestic, laboratory, zoo, fur and wild animals, fish pathology, poultry pathology and meat inspection; tumours; neuropathology and transmissible spongiform encephalopathies; honey bee diseases diagnosis and control and regulatory affairs.

 Franco Mutinelli is also responsible for the management of the IZSVe laboratory animal house and the regulation on animals used for scientific purposes.